Kincardine Castle, Royal Deeside

 Kincardine Castle is a Victorian country house in Royal Deeside, Scotland.
-Formerly known as Kincardine House, it is the private home of the Bradford family and also operates as a hospitality venue.
+Formerly known as Kincardine House, it is the private home of the Bradford family (indirect descendants of Sir Edward Bradford) and also operates as a hospitality venue.
 The house sits 1 km north-east of the village of Kincardine O'Neil, and 8 km east of Aboyne on the north side of the River Dee, Aberdeenshire.

 History

 The house was built for Mary Pickering on the site of, and incorporating part of, an earlier building called Kincardine Lodge, dating from around 1780.